mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 ```

 `identifier` may seem complex, but it's actually simple.
 We just parse a
-sequence of characters where first character is a letter and the rest is
+sequence of characters where the first character is a letter and the rest is
-several characters where every one of them can be either letter or number.
+several characters where every one of them can be either a letter or a
-Once we have parsed such a string, we check if it's in list of reserved
+digit.
+Once we have parsed such a string, we check if it's in the list of
-words, fail with informative message if it is, and return the result
+reserved words, fail with an informative message if it is, and return the
-otherwise.
+result otherwise.

 Note the use of `try` in `identifier`.
 This is necessary to backtrack to
 beginning of the identifier in cases when `fail` is evaluated.
 Otherwise
 things like `many identifier` would fail on such identifiers instead of just
 stopping.

-And that's it, we have just written lexer for our language, now we can start
+And that's it, we have just written the lexer for our language, now we can
-writing parser.
+start writing the parser.

 ## Parser

 As already mentioned, a program in this language is simply a statement, so
 the main parser should basically only parse a statement.
 But remember to
-take care of initial whitespace — our parsers only get rid of whitespace
+take care of initial whitespace—our parsers only get rid of whitespace
 *after* the tokens!

 ```haskell